Best pet insurance deals for your dog

 That said, a total hip replacement to treat hip dysplasia is an expensive procedure and falls over the vet fee limit set by many pet insurance plans.
 For example, a plan with £3,500 of lifetime cover would only cover £3,500 of vet fees in a year, less than the cost you're likely to pay for just one hip replacement.
 As pet owner, you'd be responsible for any amounts not covered by your insurance.

 Treatment typically won't be covered if your pet showed any signs of hip dysplasia before you took out your pet insurance plan or during the initial waiting period.
-The only exception to this that we're aware of is Scratch & Patch (available through our partner Compare Cover), which will waive the waiting periods altogether to give you immediate cover if your pet was insured for veterinary fees under another policy of insurance up to the start date of insurance with them, provided you provide proof.
+The only exception to this that we're aware of is Scratch & Patch (quotes available with our pet insurance comparison here), which will waive the waiting periods altogether to give you immediate cover if your pet was insured for veterinary fees under another policy of insurance up to the start date of insurance with them, provided you provide proof.

 Pet insurance won't cover hip dysplasia: